 Make a day of it, and hike to the highest point in Knox County at House Mountain for great views of the Cumberland, Clinch, and Smoky Mountains.
 Then head over to Sharp’s Ridge where you can choose to hike or rest your legs and drive straight to the overlook of downtown.
 After taking in these high-up perspectives in east and north Knoxville, head south to Baker Creek Preserve and top it off at Pappy’s Point.

 These ideas are just the beginning of all the possibilities in and around Knoxville.
-Check Outdoor Knoxville’s calendar for fun events happening outside all week, and make sure to #getoutandplay!
+Check the Urban Wilderness Outdoor Events Calendar for fun events happening outside all week, and make sure to #getoutandplay!